 Copyright Small Claims and the Copyright Claims Board

 In December 2020, Congress passed the Copyright Alternative in Small-Claims Enforcement Act of 2020 (CASE Act), which directed the Copyright Office to establish the Copyright Claims Board (CCB).
 The CCB will be a three-member tribunal within the Office that will provide an efficient and user-friendly option to resolve certain copyright disputes that involve less than $30,000 (called “small claims”).
-The Office is in the process of developing the CCB, which should be available to hear claims by December 27, 2021.
+The Office is in the process of developing the CCB, which should begin hearing claims by spring 2022.
 In the meantime, read about what the CCB is, why you might want to use it, and our implementation progress.

 CCB Key Facts and Benefits